 Interlibrary loan is a way to request books and articles that are not available at UC San Diego.

-Spring 2020 Remote Access
+Fall 2020 Remote Access

 Some of the resources listed on this guide have been licensed by the UC San Diego Library.
 Off-campus access, as well as on-campus wifi access, is restricted to UC San Diego students, faculty and staff.
 Follow the links below to enable access on campus using your laptop, or off-campus access using VPN.